martinvw/epoch-analyzer/README.rst

 Usage EpochTester.test
 ----------------------

-You can pass one number, an iterable list of numbers (for example a counter) to this method.
+You can pass one number or an iterable list of numbers (for example a counter) to this method.

 For each number one test conversion is performed, it then check which format matches most of the values, a counter object is returned.
 By calling most_common on that object, the items can be iterated in order starting at the most likely options.